eclipse-kura/kura/README.md

 You can follow the tutorial from the official [Maven](http://maven.apache.org/install.html) site.
 Remember that you need to install the 3.5.x version.

 ### Eclipse IDE
 The simplest way to start developing on Eclipse Kura is to use an [Eclipse Installer](https://www.eclipse.org/downloads/) based setup.
+A detailed installation and setup guide is available on the [official documentation](http://eclipse.github.io/kura/dev/kura-setup.html).
+Here you'll find a brief explaination of the required steps.

 To correctly setup the environment, proceed as follows:
 - Start the Eclipse Installer
 - Switch to advanced mode (top right hamburger menu > Advanced Mode)